HOW TO TRAVEL BETWEEN LISBON AND LAGOS

 If you are lucky enough to have at least 5 days in Portugal you should absolutely dedicate some time to both Lisbon and Lagos (or another destination in Algarve).
 Of course there are plenty of other destinations you should consider too – Porto is a must!

 The beauty of Lisbon is that it is located within easy reach of most of Portugals most popular destinations and Algarve is no exception.
 Both Lagos and Faro are less than a three hour drive from Lisbon making the Algarve region an ideal addition to your trip.
 Driving is one of the quickest options to get you from A to B in Portugal but if you’re not planning on hiring a car while you here – don’t worry.
 There are several other excellent transport options to get you from Lisbon to Algarve.
+My go-to car hire place is Zest and I have used them to drive all over Portugal.

 The reason I picked these two locations specifically is that this route is the one that seems to drum up the most questions. ’How do I get from Lisbon and Lagos?’ is one of the most frequently asked travel questions on Portugal.
 The guide can also be used to navigate between Lisbon and other destinations in Algarve and indeed the rest of Portugal.